 Jean Muir (1928-1995) was a British fashion designer.
-She claimed she was able to knit, sew and embroider by the age of six.
-At seventeen she took a job at Liberty & Co where she worked her way up from the stockroom to selling over the counter.
+She claimed that she was able to knit, sew and embroider by the age of six.
+At seventeen years old she took a job at Liberty & Co where she worked her way up from the stockroom to selling over the counter.
 Eventually she was given the opportunity to sketch for their ready to wear department, which led to her becoming lead designer for Jaeger in 1956.
 Muir launched her own label “Jane & Jane” in 1964 to much success.

 Ten years later she sold the company and founded Jean Muir Ltd. Muir’s designs are best known for their focus on form and fluidity.
 They are understated, elegant and effortless.
 She rarely used decoration on her garments aside from some pin tucking, functional buttons or parallel topstitching.
-After Muir’s death her company continued through 2007 before closing permanently.
+Streisand’s Golden Globe outfit is a wonderful example of her aesthetic.
+After Muir’s death her company remained open through 2007 before closing permanently.
 Today her iconic designs are showcased in museums worldwide.